Label Quality Control Checklist

 The financial impact of a defective label extends far beyond the cost of the pressure-sensitive stock and ink.
 Direct costs including press make-ready time, plate remaking, and raw material waste are easily calculated.
 However, these are often the smallest component of the total failure cost.

 Indirect costs inflict deeper damage on operational efficiency.
-A reprint disrupts the production schedule, delaying other jobs and forcing overtime labor to meet original deadlines.
+A reprint disrupts the production schedule, delaying other jobs and forcing overtime labor to meet original deadlines, potentially affecting product expiration dates.
 This operational friction reduces overall plant capacity and degrades profit margins on multiple projects, not just the defective one.

 Downstream consequences at the client’s facility can be catastrophic.
 If labels fail to dispense correctly on a high-speed applicator, the client’s production line halts.
-Chargebacks for line downtime often far exceed the value of the label order itself, straining the vendor-client relationship.
+Chargebacks for line downtime often far exceed the value of the label order itself, straining the vendor-client relationship and impacting consumer products.

 The most severe costs involve market recalls due to misprinted information.
 If an allergen warning is missing or a dosage instruction is illegible, the liability is immense.
-Protecting against these "never events" justifies the investment in redundant quality control layers and advanced inspection equipment.
+Protecting against these "never events" justifies the investment in redundant quality control layers and advanced inspection equipment to ensure product safety.

 Effective quality control is not a single event at the end of the production line.
-It is a continuous process woven into the workflow.
-Segregating QC into distinct stages allows for early defect detection, where remediation is cheapest and easiest to execute.
+It is a continuous process woven into the workflow to ensure adherence to label requirements.
+Segregating QC into distinct stages allows for early defect detection, where remediation is cheapest and easiest to execute, ensuring consumer protection.

 A staged approach prevents the compounding of errors.
 A mistake in the file that goes unnoticed during pre-press will result in thousands of dollars of useless plates and wasted substrate.
 Gatekeeping at each transition point isolates variables and ensures accountability throughout the manufacturing process.